 Masks are available at the Welcome Desk at the entrance of the campus or in the medical center.
 All collaborators, professors or students remain free to use any medical or public mask (s)he wishes.
 We also recommend you to bring your own mask for your arrival on campus.

-The school will provide a healthy kit in September, comprised of five cloth (reusable) face coverings and one hand sanitizer bottle per faculty, staff and student in degree programs.
+The school will provide a health kit in September, comprised of five cloth (reusable) face coverings and one hand sanitizer bottle per faculty, staff and student in degree programs.

 HEC Paris professors, employees on campus, working from home or abroad, HEC Foundation, HEC Alumni, HEC corporate partners : the entire HEC Paris community continues to mobilize to respond to the coronavirus crisis.

 The medical center remains open and accessible.
 Any students who experience Covid related symptoms should contact the medical center at 01.39.67.74.00.
 For urgent situations dial the Samu at #15 (emergency number).

 Members of the HEC Paris community are asked to comply with the following hygiene measures: